2011 FA WSL

 The 2011 FA WSL was the inaugural season of the FA WSL, the top-level women's football league of England.
 The season began on 13 April 2011 and ended on 28 August 2011.
 The league also took a break between 12 May and mid-July to allow preparation for the 2011 FIFA Women's World Cup.

 Arsenal won the competition, their eighth consecutive English title, while Birmingham finished second.
-The second entry to the UEFA Women's Champions League was supposed to be given to the FA Women's Cup winner, but on 6 December 2011 it was announced that Birmingham as runners-up were given the spot.
+The second entry to the UEFA Women's Champions League was supposed to be given to the FA Women's Cup winner.
+But as Arsenal had also won the FA Cup, on 6 December 2011 it was announced that Birmingham as runners-up were to be given the spot.